 Each of the devices has an in-display fingerprint sensor.
 In this particular instance, we found the Oppo to be quicker and a bit more reliable, but there wasn't much in it.

 - Oppo Reno 10x Zoom: Android 9 with ColorOS 6.0

 - P30 Pro: Android 9 with EMUI 9.1

 The Huawei P30 Pro runs on Android Pie with Huawei's EMUI 9.1 software over the top, while the Reno series runs on Android Pie with ColourOS 6.0 over the top.

-The Oppo Reno 10x zoom is a fine new entrant to the market, but it's clear that Huawei is a little ahead with the P30 Pro in terms of basic specs.
-It's slightly better in several areas, such as the wireless charging support (although Oppo's VOOC is preferable for speed) and more pixel-dense display.
+The Oppo Reno 10x Zoom is a fine new entrant to the market, but it's clear that Huawei is a little ahead with the P30 Pro in terms of basic specs, and performs a little better in some areas.
+It's slightly better in several areas, such as the wireless charging support, better night time camera shots and faster charging.

-However, the Oppo handset is significantly cheaper and so will be a very compelling option for many providing it is supported by UK networks.
+However, the Oppo handset is significantly cheaper and so will is a compelling option for many providing.
 If you want something a little different, the Oppo does have that fantastic zoom, the innovative shark fin and a really very nice design.
-We can't wait to give it a full review.